 By law, a creditor cannot close a joint account because of a change in marital status, but can do so at the request of either spouse.
 A creditor, however, does not have to change joint accounts to individual accounts.
 The creditor can require you to reapply for credit on an individual basis and then, based on your new application, extend or deny you credit.
 In the case of a mortgage or home equity loan, a lender is likely to require refinancing to remove a spouse from the obligation.

 Your credit score is a vital part of your financial health.
 If you are contemplating a divorce, you'll want to understand who will carry the bulk of the debt after the marriage and how this could impact your credit history.
 You don't need to try and answer these questions on your own, however.
-A local divorce lawyer will be able to assist you with a free case review today.
+A local divorce lawyer will be able to set your mind at ease.